As an Amazon Associate I earn from qualifying purchases.

 Salmon dip, or salmon mousse, is a nifty party appetizer that is a whole lot easier to make than it sounds.

-I am calling this salmon dip because it’s a lot less fancified than “mousse,” and besides, a mousse implies a totally emulsified, fluffy product bound with cream and eggs.
+I am calling this salmon dip because that’s a lot less fancified than “mousse,” and besides, a mousse implies a totally emulsified, fluffy product bound with cream and eggs.
 This ain’t that.
 This is a fantastic party appetizer or football-watching food that you can make in about 10 minutes.

 Make this ahead of time before your gathering and keep it nice and cold.
 Serve it in waves so it stays cold.
-I like to spread the dip on crackers, but you could also use it as a base for a salmon sandwich: Spread some of this on the bread, then top it with slices of smoked salmon.
+I like to spread the dip on crackers, but you could also use it as a base for a salmon sandwich: Spread some of this on the bread, then top it with slices of cold-smoked salmon.
 Damn good.

 - 1/2 pound salmon, skinless (sushi grade if possible)

 - 2 tablespoons chopped fresh dill

 - 2 teaspoons ground white or black pepper

 - Salmon roe or other caviar for garnish (optional)

 - Remove any pinbones from the salmon.
 Flake the smoked salmon into smallish pieces and chop the fresh salmon into 1-inch pieces.
 Buzz both in a food processor a few times until you have a rough puree.